High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Results

-Reducing the driving pulse duration to 9~fs at constant pulse energy increases the peak normalized vector potential to $a_0=1.8$ and leads to the results shown in Figure~\ref{fig:scan9fs}.
-The same features as for the 24-fs driver can be observed, i.e. a transition from spectrally broad harmonics at the shortest $\L$ towards a ``cleaner'' well-modulated harmonic spectrum around an optimal $\L-L_0\approx 0.06\lambda_0$, and a correlation of the relativistic SHHG with electron emission for softer gradients.
-Additionally, we now observe a spectral extent of the SHHG signal slightly beyond the CWE-cutoff, which is definite proof for relativistic SHHG, reported here for the first time with a 1-kHz repetition rate.
-For longer $\L$, the relativistic SHHG signal persists until at least $\L=\lambda/5$ but their intensity and spectral extent gradually descreases.
+Reducing the driving pulse duration to 8~fs at constant pulse energy increases the peak normalized vector potential to $a_0=1.5$ and leads to the results shown in Figure~\ref{fig:scan9fs}.
+As for the 24-fs driver, optimal relativistic SHHG is observed around \commSDI{$\L-L_0\approx\lambda/10$}, with a clear correlation with electron emission for softer gradients.
+Additionally, we now observe the spectral extent of the SHHG signal to reach and possibly slightly surpass the CWE-cutoff.
+For longer $\L$, the relativistic SHHG signal persists until \commSDI{$\L-L_0\approx\lambda/4$} but its intensity and spectral extent gradually decreases.

-An even shorter 4-fs driving pulse may be expected to strongly boost the SHHG signal beyond the CWE cutoff.
-Self-steepening in the helium-filled hollow-core fiber used for post-compression however reduces the central wavelength to $\lambda_0=720\:$nm~\cite{ouille_relativistic-intensity_2020} so that despite a constant on-target pusle energy, the peak normalized vector potential only incresease to $a_0=2.0$.
+An even shorter 4-fs driving pulse is expected to strongly boost the SHHG signal beyond the CWE cutoff.
+Self-steepening in the helium-filled hollow-core fiber used for post-compression however reduces the central wavelength to $\lambda\approx770\:$nm so that the peak normalized vector potential only increases to $a_0=2.1$ at constant pulse energy.
 Furthermore, such short pulses become extremely sensitive to spatio-temporal couplings which can drastically reduce the achievable peak intensity.
-On many days we thus observe reduced spectral extent of the SHHG spectra generated with $\lesssim4$-fs pulses as compared to those obtained with 9-fs pulses shown in Fig.~\ref{fig:scan9fs}, as was the case for the experiments reported in ref.~\cite{bohle_generation_2020}.
+On many days we thus observe reduced spectral extent of the SHHG spectra generated with $\lesssim4$-fs pulses as compared to those obtained with 8-fs pulses shown in Fig.~\ref{fig:scan9fs}, as was the case for the experiments reported in ref.~\cite{bohle_generation_2020}.